prathameshtd/prathameshtd.github.io/_pages/about.md

 ---

-I am a fifth-year PhD candidate in Computer Science at Rutgers University.
-I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a part of the [Theory group](https://theory.cs.rutgers.edu/).
+I am a postdoc at the [University of Copenhagen](https://di.ku.dk/english/) in the [Foundations of Responsible Machine Learning](https://cope-forml.github.io/) group, working with [Amartya Sanyal](https://amartya18x.github.io/).

-My research interests lie (very) broadly in Theoretical Computer Science, Machine Learning, and Trustworthy AI.
+My research interests lie (very) broadly at the intersection of Theoretical Computer Science and Trustworthy AI.
+I am also interested in algorithmic aspects of modern machine learning.

-Before joining Rutgers, I completed my Master's in CS at NYU Tandon School of Engineering, during which I was lucky to have the opportunity of working with [Prof. Christopher Musco](https://www.chrismusco.com/).
-I obtained my Bachelor's in Computer Engineering from PICT, Pune.
+Before joining UCPH, I was fortunate to be advised by [Jie Gao](https://sites.rutgers.edu/jie-gao/about/) during my PhD at [Rutgers University](https://www.cs.rutgers.edu/) and by [Christopher Musco](https://www.chrismusco.com/) during my MS at [New York University](https://engineering.nyu.edu/).
+Even before, I obtained my Bachelor's from PICT, Pune.

-Apart from research, I enjoy video games and traveling.
-I also have a newfound fondness for hiking.